Get Started With Adobe Lightroom Classic: The Photo Workflow

 The Library’s grid view allows you to view many images simultaneously and apply filters for just the images you’re looking for.

 The Library module is full of tools that help you tag and add meaning to your collection of images.
-Common tasks in the Library module include culling images to remove unwanted photos, tagging images with keywords, images in different views, and sorting images into groups.
+Common tasks in the Library module include culling images to remove unwanted photos, tagging images with keywords, exploring images in different views, and sorting images into groups.

 Lightroom Library Module ToolsLightroom Library Module ToolsLightroom Library Module Tools

 The tools in Lightroom’s Library module are truly effective for managing an image collection.
 From left to right in the above screenshot, we first see four options for viewing our images, ranging from a grid view to a before and after effect.
-Lightroom also gives us flagging options to choose our “picks” from our collection, star ratings, and labels.
+Lightroom also gives us flagging options to choose our “picks” from our collection, ratings, and color labels.
 All of these tools can help us add meaning to the photos in our collection and enhance navigation of our favorite images.

 Develop